 Pressures of global markets threatens traditional ways of life, water scarcity is both a natural and a human-made phenomenon.
 There is enough freshwater on the planet for seven billion people but is distributed unevenly and too much of it is washed, polluted and unsustainably manage.

-As population of the world increases, demand on water significantly increases too.
-Together with poor water quality and inadequate sanitation, according to statistics of World Health Organization (WHO) and United Nations Children’s Fund (UNICEF), 663 million people still lack access to safe water.
+According to statistics of World Health Organization (WHO) and United Nations Children’s Fund (UNICEF), 663 million people still lack access to safe water, and by 2030 700 Million People could be displaced by water scarcity.

-As BBCP Rainwater Foundation donor, you are investing in simple, sustainable solutions to bring clean water to remote, rural communities that needs it the most.
+As BBCP Rainwater Foundation donor, you are supporting time-tested and locally manage sustainable solutions to water scarcity in remote, rural communities that needs it the most.

 Help us Plan Ahead.
 Increase the impact of your gift.
 With a regular donation stream, we can commit to more projects, plan further ahead and increase the efficiency of social and environmental impact.
 Also it builds our long term relationships with you !